-2 The hero Heracles and the Argonauts, the people who were with Jason.
-Here \hbar P{1-1}^{c} is probably corrupted from $\delta \ \eta{\rho\omega s}$, and \hbar r{1-1}^{c} a corruption of \ell n{1-1}^{c} i.e. 'lácow 'Jason'.
-So far Zotenberg.
-But another corruption lurks in the text.
-The words \hbar c{1-1}^{c} \ell n{1-1}^{c} n{1-1}^{c} (= 'they helped the sailors') appear due to a misconception of 'Apyrovaîra, whereby this word was taken as went to the Hellespont.
+CHAPTER XL.
+1. And in those days also lived the hero Heracles and the Argonauts, the people that were with Jason.
+And they |32 went to the Hellespont.
 2. And the people (of the Hellespont) had a king named Cyzicus.
 And they attacked and slew the king Cyzicus without knowing it.
 3. And when they learned (this), they were grieved; for they were all his kinsmen (and he was sprung) from their country.
-4. And after they had attacked Cyzicus, who was called the lord of the seven images, and won the victory (they built a temple in Cyzicum, and)1 named its name Rhea, which is by interpretation, mother of the gods.
-5. It is told (further) that they went to the place of those who announced (oracles) and to the seat of the elders and asked one of them, saying: 'Prophesy to us, O prophet, servant of Apollo, of what nature this building will be and to whom shall it belong.'
-6. And they presented gifts to him who spake to them and he said unto them : 'There are three (Persons) but one God only.
+4. And after they had attacked Cyzicus, who was called the lord of the seven images, and won the victory <they built a temple in Cyzicum, and> named its name Rhea, which is by interpretation, mother of the gods.
+5. It is told (further) that they went to the place of those who announced (oracles) and to the seat of the elders and asked one of them. saying: 'Prophesy to us, O prophet, servant of Apollo, of what nature this building will be and to whom shall it belong.'
+6. And they presented gifts to him who spake to them and he said unto them: 'There are three (Persons) but one God only.
 And behold a virgin will conceive His word, and this house will be His and His name shall belong to thousands.'
-7. And the idolaters wrote down this prophecy on a fragment of marble with a brazen pen. and they placed it in one of the temples.
+7. And the idolaters wrote down this prophecy on a fragment of marble with a brazen pen, and they placed it in one of the temples.
 8. After these times in the days of the Godloving emperor Zeno, this temple was converted into a church, dedicated to the holy Virgin Mary, the Mother of God.
 9. This the emperor Zeno did at his own costs.
 And thus was accomplished the prophecy of the demons who proclaimed the coming of our Lord Jesus Christ.